 Suggestion: Watch the 5 minutes video tutorial before reading this article

-And maybe most importantly, property is surprisingly cheap with prices that are incomparable to places like Singapore, Mainland China, and Hong Kong.
+Most importantly, property is surprisingly cheap with prices incomparable to places like Singapore, Mainland China, and Hong Kong.
 Prices are on par with Manila and Ho Chi Minh City at the same time as yields average at around 5%.

-In this article, I explain how you can buy a condo or apartment as a foreigner in Kuala Lumpur, one of the major hubs in Southeast Asia.
+In this article, we review how it works when buying a condo in Kuala Lumpur, one of the major commercial hubs in Southeast Asia.

-Even if Malaysia allows foreigners to buy and own any kind of property, including landed houses and commercial property, people often decide to buy a unit in a condo.
-The main reason is the convenience and standards that follows.
+Even if foreigners can buy and own almost any kind of property, including landed houses and commercial property, they often decide to buy one or more units in condominiums.
+The main reason is the convenience and standards that follow.

-Each province has a minimum investment requirement when foreigners buy property.
-In Kuala Lumpur, the minimum price is RM 1 million (around USD 250,000).
+Each Malaysian province has a minimum investment requirement threshold for foreign property buyers.
+In Kuala Lumpur, the minimum price is set to RM 1 million (around USD 250,000).

-You’ll have no difficulties to buy a unit in a condo in one of the central areas.
+You’ll have no difficulties buying a unit in a condo in one of the central areas.

 Property prices have been in decline in Malaysia since 2012, Kuala Lumpur has been hit hard too.
 With the new government in place, the future looks a bit brighter though.